 Now, If you want to run android apps on your PC you will have to use an Android emulator.
 There are many such emulators available on the web for free and In this post, I have discussed some of the most popular emulators out there which will help you run your favorite apps or games on the large screen.

-The Android Studio is the native IDE for android development and testing.
+The Android Studio Emulator is part of the Android Studio which is the native IDE for android development and testing.
 Android developers use it to build, run and test Android applications right onto their PCs.
 This IDE already comes with a full-featured Android emulator that can easily be used to run Android apps on your PC.
-If you’re an app developer, the built-in tool will be more than enough for you.
+If you're an app developer, the built-in tool will be more than enough for you.
 You can run any android app in the emulator.

 The emulator does not offer much customization options and lacks many useful features already available on other emulators out of the box.
 If you just want to test your apps on pc this would be enough for you.

 Bliss OS is not just an emulator it's an open-source android platform in itself similar to Windows and Mac.
 It's a fork of Android x86 Project.
 You can install and use it through a virtual box or boot it through a USB drive.
 If you want to you can install this on a separate partition and use it along with your other operating systems.